Uniflow steam engine: Advantages

 Engines of this type usually have multiple cylinders in an in-line arrangement, and may be single- or double-acting.
 A particular advantage of this type is that the valves may be operated by the effect of multiple camshafts, and by changing the relative phase of these camshafts, the amount of steam admitted may be increased for high torque at low speed, and may be decreased at cruising speed for economy of operation.
 Alternatively, designs using a more-complex cam surface allowed the varying of timing by shifting the entire camshaft longitudinally compared to its follower, allowing the admission timing to be varied.
-(The camshaft could be shifted by mechanical or hydraulic devices.)
-And, by changing the absolute phase, the engine's direction of rotation may be changed.
+The camshaft could be shifted by mechanical or hydraulic devices.
+The engine's direction of rotation may be changed by changing the absolute phase.
 The uniflow design also maintains a constant temperature gradient through the cylinder, avoiding passing hot and cold steam through the same end of the cylinder.

 Disadvantages

 In practice, the uniflow engine has a number of operational shortcomings.
 The large expansion ratio requires a large cylinder volume.
 To gain the maximum potential work from the engine a high reciprocation rate is required, typically 80% faster than a double-acting counterflow type engine.
 This causes the opening times of the inlet valves to be very short, putting great strain on a delicate mechanical part.
-In order to withstand the huge mechanical forces encountered, engines have to be heavily built and a large flywheel is required to smooth out the variations in torque as the steam pressure rapidly rises and falls in the cylinder.
+In order to withstand the huge mechanical forces encountered, engines have to be heavily built and a large flywheel is required both to smooth out the variations in torque as the steam pressure rapidly rises and falls in the cylinder and to compensate for the inertia of the heavy piston.
 Because there is a thermal gradient across the cylinder, the metal of the wall expands to different extents.
-This requires the cylinder bore to be machined wider in the cool center than at the hot ends.
-If the cylinder is not heated correctly, or if water enters, the delicate balance can be upset causing seizure mid-stroke or, potentially, destruction.
+This requires the cylinder bore to be machined wider in the cool center (sometimes described as "egg-shaped") than at the hot ends.
+If the cylinder is not heated correctly, or if water enters, the delicate balance can be upset causing seizure mid-stroke, which can lead to engine damage or destruction.